emunozh/smum/docs/2-sm.rst

 Consumption models
 ~~~~~~~~~~~~~~~~~~

-In order to explain the consumption of resources at a micro level, the model
+In order to explain the consumption of resources at a micro-level, the model
-requires a defined consumption model. :numref:`tab_income` list the input data passed to
+requires a defined consumption model. :numref:`tab_income` lists the input data passed to
 the urban metabolism model, defining the model used for the estimation of
 income.
 Income levels are subsequently used for the estimation of electricity
 and water demand.